EternityForest/AnyoneCanDoIt/MathELI5.md

 ## Percents

 Percents are pretty much multiplication.
-10 percent of 50 is the same as 10 times 0.10.
+10 percent of 50 is the same as 0.10 times 50.
+200% of 50 is the same as 2.0 \* 50.

 Note that there are 100 percent steps, and 100 steps of 0.01 between 0 and 1, which is why this works.

+You're just dividing the percentage by 100, to get the ratio.

 This also means that percentages are reversible, because multiplication is.